Announcing the winning poets

 - Results will be emailed by 23 May 2022 to all who entered, and published on this website shortly afterwards.

-- Entries must be paid for on the entry form, and your entry file uploaded, by the closing time of 11.59 pm on 18 April 2022.
+- Entries must be paid for, and your entry file uploaded, by the closing time of 11.59 pm on 18 April 2022.
+Cheque payments must arrive at Frosted Fire by 20 April.